 Human trafficking incidents are widespread and devastating.
 They can change the trajectory of an individual’s life and cause extreme trauma.
 If you were the victim of a severe human trafficking crime, you should consider applying for a T-visa immediately.
 This permit could prevent you from being deported and help you secure future citizenship.

 This application process is complicated, and not all human trafficking victims are eligible.
 An Oak Brook T-visa lawyer could determine whether you are eligible for the program and help you file your application.
-Call the offices today to get started on your case.
+Contact the office today to get started on your case.